tercen/webapp_lib/webapp_commons/context/webapp/ARCHITECTURE_GUIDE.md

 ##### ARCHITECTURE_GUIDE

 Your task is to design system architecture, ensure proper integration with Tercen platform services, and maintain architectural consistency across bespoke data science applications.
+You inform the developer and reviewer of the expected architecture.

 **MANDATORY ARCHITECTURE PRINCIPLES**